Noisy market hypothesis

-In finance, the noisy market hypothesis contrasts the efficient-market hypothesis in that it claims that the prices of securities are not always the best estimate of the true underlying value of the firm.
-It argues that prices can be influenced by speculators and momentum traders, as well as by insiders and institutions that often buy and sell stocks for reasons unrelated to fundamental value, such as for diversification, liquidity and taxes.
-These temporary shocks referred to as "noise" can obscure the true value of securities and may result in mispricing of these securities, potentially for many years.
+In finance, the noisy market hypothesis stands in opposition to the efficient-market hypothesis by arguing that security prices do not always reflect a firm’s true underlying value.
+It suggests that prices can be driven by speculators and momentum traders, as well as by insiders and institutions that trade for reasons unrelated to fundamentals, such as diversification, liquidity needs, or tax considerations.
+These short-term disturbances, described as "noise" can obscure the true value of securities and may result in mispricing of these securities, potentially for many years.